ge419/parkinGait-ios/README.md

 - Calibration: Re-introduce calibration so that accuracy on step length calculation can be improved.
 Capturing a general trend on walking behavior is extremely difficult.
 - Replace double integration with a different method.
 Double integration showed to cause drift over multiple steps where step lengths keep increasing.

+### 4.3 Recommendation (Future Roadmap)
+I recommend starting from acceleration magnitude with FFT.
+This algorithm has functional data processing and exporting mechanisms, and is capable of handling step detection well (given that a user-specific threshold is being used).

+The current issue with this algorithm is that the step length calculation process isn't solid.
+Try to implement different approachs to test which algorithm has high accuracy and sensitivity.
+There are also a lot of hardcoded values that need to be adjusted based on users' walking styles in the calibration process.

+#### 4.3.1 Data Processing and Calibration
+- Use acceleration magnitude to detect steps, and FFT to smooth the output.
+Acceleration magnitude is useful as it doesn't take direction into account.
+- Removing gravity is also done in the current algorithm.
+This will eliminate the effect of gravity no matter the orientation of the phone as it uses quaternion to check the phone's orientation and projects acceleration onto gravity.
+- Introduce calibration to adjust for different walking styles of users.
+Calibration should extract gait constant and user-specific threshold for peak detection, and should be saved to the database for later use.
+(See next section for more on user-specific threshold)

+#### 4.3.2 Step Detection
+- Steps are detected using peak detection algorithm.
+When there is a peak in acceleration magnitude above certain threshold, we assume a step has occurred.
+There may be other approaches to do step detection, but peak detection have proved to be well-performing so far.
+- User-specific thresholds mean a dynamic threshold that could handle the variances in the average acceleration magnitude value of each user.
+This should be calculated in the calibration process.
+Algorithm 3.1 has some resource regarding a dynamic threshold.
+Using insight from 3.1 will help accommodate the differences between users well.

+#### 4.3.3 Step Length Calculation
+- Currenly step length is calculated using double integration.
+This causes drift, and is not a reliable way of estimating step length.
+- Instead, use gait constant (user's walking speed) along with delta time between start and end of a peak.
+There may be more adjustments required to make the result accurate, but this is a good starting point to consider.

+#### 4.3.4 Feedback and Statistics
+- The first few algorithms (3.1 and 3.2) have metronomes to help users keep their pace as well as visual and audio(vibration) feedback that notifies users if their steps are too short or long.
+Build upon this code to provide users feedback on the steps taken.
+- Post-calculation leaves much room for accuracy as not all steps have to be accurate.
+Capture a general trend in the steps using average and standard deviation.
+While the current algorithm contains code to calculate the statistics, this can be improved by implementing and testing different ways to calculate accuracy.

+#### 4.3.4 Testing
+- In the testing process, measure the steps you are actually taking, and compare to the results you see calculated.
+Test for small/large/fast/slow steps to make sure the algorithm is capable of handling user's gait in any case.
+- It's important that testing codnitions are decided and maintained before testing starts.
+For example, walking with or without shoes on may result in different results for the same walking pattern.
+- The position of the phone for algorithm 3.3 and 3.4 will not matter as long as they are strapped near the ankle.
+The algorithm is capable of determining the phone's orientation, and the correlating gravity will also be eliminated.

+#### 4.3.5 Miscellaneous
+- Supporting extreme behaviors of waking (e.g. shuffling, lunge, jumping, running) simultaneously may not be viable.
+These would require calibration beforehand so that t he algorithm is aware of the abnormal walking activity
+- Collect and store data for each user, and update the variables calculated in the calibration process.
+Gait constant and dynamic thresholds can be greatly improved with enough test data.
+Applying the walking trend of a user into the algorithm is crucial for making the algorithm accurate.
+- User's height could be leveraged to help calculate step lenghts, but becareful not to rely on height as it could produce biased results.